[email protected] Newsletter Feedback Form

 The Evolution of the Terrorism and Extremism Landscape in the Age of COVID-19

-Dr Kumar Ramakrishna Professor of National Security Studies; and Provost’s Chair in National Security Studies and Associate Dean; Head of International Centre for Political Violence and Terrorism Research; and Research Adviser to National Security Studies Programme
+Dr Kumar Ramakrishna Professor of National Security Studies; and Provost’s Chair in National Security Studies and Dean of S. Rajaratnam School of International Studies; and Research Adviser to International Centre for Political Violence and Terrorism Research

 Dr Kumar Ramakrishna